SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: SATORI

 For each generated answer token, we extract the visual attention weights from all layers and heads, and aggregate them into an $h \times w$ grid to obtain the normalized spatial attention distribution $\tilde{A}$.
 More details could be found at Appendix~\ref{appendix:insight}.
-Experimental results in Figure~\ref{fig:insight} show that the attention under the Free-Form setting is more dispersed, whereas the Caption-BBox-Answer setting clearly focuses on regions relevant to the question.
+Experimental results in Figure~\ref{fig:insight} show that the attention under the Free-Form setting is more dispersed, whereas the Glance $\rightarrow$ Focus $\rightarrow$ Think setting clearly focuses on regions relevant to the question.
 Our analysis reveals a critical dependency on \textit{thinking paths}: different reasoning strategies yield distinct attention distributions.
-As visualized in Figure~\ref{fig:insight}, R1-like free-form reasoning (middle) produces scattered attention patterns across decoder layers, with less attention mass concentrated on critical regions.
-This phenomenon may be attributed to the fact that regular VQA tasks typically do not require complex chains of reasoning, in contrast to the success of free-form reasoning in more complex mathematical problems.
+As visualized in Figure~\ref{fig:insight}, R1-like free-form reasoning produces scattered attention patterns across decoder layers, with less attention mass concentrated on task-relevant regions during reasoning process.
+This phenomenon may be attributed to the fact that regular multimodal reasoning tasks typically do not require complex chains of reasoning, in contrast to the success of free-form reasoning in more complex mathematical problems.
 This "overthinking" phenomenon allows the model to hallucinate irrelevant visual features, ultimately diverting focus from semantically salient areas.
-In contrast, spatial reasoning patterns (bottom) demonstrate layer-consistent attention alignment with human annotations.
+In contrast, spatial reasoning patterns demonstrate aligning the focus of the layers with human attention.

 This misalignment motivates our quantification framework measuring \textit{Region Attention Density (RAD)}: